wallportillo/paypal-sdk-spec/spec/client/android/index.md

 #### CardNumberExpirationDateTextField

-The `CardNumberExpirationDateTextField` component gives merchants an expiration date field that helps guide the user to perform proper data entry of a credit card expiration date.
+This component gives merchants an expiration date field that helps guide the user to perform proper data entry of a credit card expiration date.

 ```xml
   <CardExpirationDateTextField